 Not only have you had to worry about if you're eating too much fat, now you have to worry if you're eating enough of the right kind of fat.
 (Olive oil was one of the good ones, right?
 But they also say vegetable oils are bad.
 Are olives vegetables...?)

 More recently, you've been reading that you shouldn't eat too much sugar.
+Excessive intake of sugar is bad for your teeth as well.
+Get the best kid's dentist in Denton TX and rescue your kid's tooth from cavities.
 But only certain kinds of sugar.
 Processed sugar is bad.
 (Which means like...bread and candy, you're pretty sure, but does that also count dark chocolate?
 Wasn't that supposed to be good for you?)
 And fructose is also bad.
 But fruits have fructose...so...what are you allowed to eat again?